vitessio/website/content/en/blog/2024-06-27-announcing-vitess-20.md

 It also improves support for range partitioning migrations, and opts to use direct partitioning queries over Online DDL where appropriate.

 VDiffs can now be run on Online DDL Workflows which are still in progress (i.e. not yet cut-over).

+Release 20.0 drops support for `gh-ost` for Online DDL, as we continue to invest in `vitess` migrations based on VReplication.
+The `gh-ost` strategy is still recognized; however:

+- Vttablet binaries no longer bundle the `gh-ost` binary.
+The user should provide their own `gh-ost` binary, and supply `vttablet --gh-ost-path`.
+- Vitess no longer tests `gh-ost` in CI/endtoend tests.

 ### Vitess-operator